Mercyhurst Ice Center - Mercyhurst Lakers

-Official Review by Dave Cottenie, Stadium Journey Regional Correspondent
+Photos by Dave Cottenie, Stadium Journey

 There is something pure and simple about hockey that brings out a little something extra.
 At Mercyhurst University in Erie, Pennsylvania that little something is present.
 Mercyhurst is one of a handful of NCAA schools that play Division II sports and step up to Division I for ice hockey.
 Established in 1926 as Mercyhurst College, the university remains quaint and cozy to this day with an enrollment of only around 4,400 students.

 The Lakers began their hockey lives in 1987.
-They play a number of varsity sports but hockey is the only Division I sport and they have not been out of place with the big boys.
-In 1999 the Lakers joined Atlantic Hockey, a conference with similar sized institutions.
+They play several varsity sports but hockey is the only Division I sport and they have not been out of place with the big boys.
+In 1999 the Lakers joined Atlantic Hockey, a conference with similar-sized institutions.
 The Lakers have made three NCAA tournament appearances, each following their Atlantic Hockey Conference Tournament victories in 2001, 2003, and 2005.

 There is one concession stand in the Mercyhurst Ice Center and it offers concessions that are better than you would expect.
-The selection will not blow you away and all items are under the price of $5 per item.
+The selection will not blow you away, but there are more items than you would expect and all are under the price of $5 per item.
 There are not too many other places you could find such a deal.

 There are no alcohol sales at the Ice Center.
-Soda is available in fountain ($1.75/$2.25) or bottle form ($2).
+Soda is available in the fountain ($1.75/$2.25) or bottle form ($2).
 Pepsi products are featured here also.
-Other soft drinks that are available include bottled water, Gatorade, tea, coffee, hot chocolate, latte and a variety of cappuccinos.
+Other soft drinks that are available include bottled water, Gatorade, tea, coffee, hot chocolate, latte, and a variety of cappuccinos.
 Considering the size of the venue, concessions are a pleasant surprise and offer enough to keep most satisfied at an outstanding price.

-The Mercyhurst Ice Center is a decent place to catch some college hockey, however it is not overly luxurious and there are very few bells or whistles.
+The Mercyhurst Ice Center is a decent place to catch some college hockey, however, it is not overly luxurious and there are very few bells or whistles.
 The exterior of the Ice Center is pretty non-descript with brown brick.
 It has a very unintimidating feel from the outside due to its small size and capacity.

 The arena is small, and past the ice surface, there is not a ton of room anywhere.
 The ice surface runs in an east-west orientation with all of the seating on the south side of the ice.
-The east side of the arena offers a few banners worth checking out including a banner honoring Scott Burfoot, Andrew Moir, Rob Madia, Justin Proud, Kevin McKinnon and John Evangelista as All-Americans.
+The east side of the arena offers a few banners worth checking out including a banner honoring Scott Burfoot, Andrew Moir, Rob Madia, Justin Proud, Kevin McKinnon, and John Evangelista as All-Americans.

 Mercyhurst University is located south of downtown and is pretty much surrounded by residential areas.
-There are not many places to go that are in walking distance of the arena.
+There are not many places to go that are within walking distance of the arena.
 The closest options for pre or postgame meals include the Cornerstone Bar & Grill and Teresa’s Italian Deli.

 Other community members are also on hand and a nice balance is achieved at Mercyhurst.
 Fans in attendance are intelligent and supportive.
 They are loud when the time is right, but are not over the top like many other NCAA hockey fan bases.
-At the game which was reviewed, one fan attempted to lead the crowd in some of the traditional college hockey chants after Laker goals, but had little success mustering up much support from his fellow students.
+At the game which was reviewed, one fan attempted to lead the crowd in some of the traditional college hockey chants after Laker's goals but had little success mustering up much support from his fellow students.

 Mercyhurst Ice Center is located fairly centrally in Erie.
 Located right on campus, the Ice Center is a fair distance north of I-90 and pretty much in between Highways 8 and 12 and south of Highway 20.
 Fans will have to drive through Erie a bit to get to the Ice Center, but traffic is not a large concern and the drive is fairly smooth.

-There is some parking available at the Ice Center to the east at Mercy Drive and north of the other athletic facilities.
+There is some parking available at the Ice Center to the east of Mercy Drive and north of the other athletic facilities.
 Parking is free and can fill up quickly as the lot is small.
 Fans can continue on Baldwin Drive to find more parking.

 The only gate which fans may enter is at the north side of the arena.
 A temporary table is set up in the lobby for ticketing.
 As of this writing, Mercyhurst does not sell tickets online and when purchasing at the door, fans will not receive a physical ticket.
 Cash is also the best idea at this venue.

 Getting around the Mercyhurst Ice Center is not too difficult.
-Although the arena is small, the capacity matches the arena and moving around isn’t too difficult.
+Although the arena is small, the capacity matches the arena, and moving around isn’t too difficult.
 Fans will walk between the boards and the first row of seats to go to the concessions.
 Consider this when choosing a seat.
 The washrooms are small, but not a huge issue at the arena.

 An extra mark for a Division II school moving up to play Division I ice hockey.